Nurse Aide Training Program

 - Also, your program must notify the State long-term care ombudsman of your waiver request.

-Within 90 days of receiving the waiver request, the Bureau will either approve or disapprove the waiver, in which case a letter will be sent, or request additional information from the requesting entity.
+Within 90 days of receiving the waiver request, the Bureau will either approve or disapprove the waiver, in which case a letter will be sent, or additional information will be requested from the requesting entity.

 Regional Training Programs